Omycron83/Notes/Temp/Vorschrieb.md

 -

 ![[Pasted image 20240602213011.png]]

 - Refugee crises
 - D

 - Foreground: Person with large,

--> Trump
+Satirizes the politics of trump, who both wants to ... while simultaneously -> Trump
--> Sterotypical depiction of immoral
+-> Sterotypical depiction of immoral industrialist
--> US fossil fuel industry
+-> US fossil fuel industry, by coal, factories and large clouds of smoke -> Contrasts negative effects with the other world leaders

+-> them asking if him ... refers

 **Discuss, whether or not developed countries need to take in climate refugees**:
 - hotly debated issue
 - irreconcilably devided
 - deeply examine pros and cons and subsequently weigh them to reach nuanced conclusion
--